Banned Books Week 2013

 CELEBRATE YOUR FREEDOM TO READ AT GREENWICH LIBRARY

 Intellectual freedom — the freedom to access information and express ideas, even if the information and ideas might be considered unorthodox or unpopular — provides the foundation for Banned Books Week (BBW).
 BBW stresses the importance of ensuring the availability of unorthodox or unpopular viewpoints for all who wish to read and access them.
 BBW highlights the benefits of free and open access to information while drawing attention to the harms of censorship by spotlighting actual or attempted bannings of books across the United States.

 Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in schools, bookstores and libraries.
 More than 11,300 books have been challenged since 1982.
-This year BBW celebrates its 30th Anniversary.

 The most challenged and/or restricted reading materials have been books for children.
 However, challenges are not simply an expression of a point of view; on the contrary, they are an attempt to remove materials from public use, thereby restricting the access of others.
 Even if the motivation to ban or challenge a book is well intentioned, the outcome is detrimental.
 Censorship denies our freedom as individuals to choose and think for ourselves.